DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 Prof: Harvard group let people to look at a kindle on its brightest intensity for four hours just before bedtime on five consecutive nights.
 And it just statistically delayed sleep onset by 10 mins. it mayt be statistically significant, but it is biologically meaningless.

+The paper prof memtion: [Unrestricted evening use of light-emitting tablet computers delays self-selected bedtime and disrupts circadian timing and alertness](Paper/Effects%20of%20Evening%20Tablet%20Use%20on%20Sleep%20and%20Alertness.pdf)

 NOTE: Looking to a smartphone is differ from looking to a kindle.
 More study is needed for using smartphone before bed. #todo

 ### 5. Sleep apps help you sleep better